IronRiders/Constitution/Club Constitution.md

 Each Robotics Club Member will maintain their position for the entirety of the year.
 All officers must be actively involved in FIRST Robotics and be in good ethical standing.
 Each officer has the opportunity to be re-elected for the next FIRST season.

 A Robotics Club officer is expected to meet the responsibilities associated with their position, and, if unable, they may choose to step down.
 An emergency election is held and a new candidate is elected within one month of the officer stepping down.
+If an officer leaves leadership between general elections, they cannot become a lead again until the next general election.

 If the officer continues to not meet the expectations associated with their position and chooses not to step down, a challenge to the position may occur.
 In a challenge, a Robotics club member runs in a challenge election against the current officer.
 If a simple majority (over 50%) of club leadership vote for the challenging candidate, the current Officer is removed from office and the challenger takes his/her position.